 The second road is from Dhankar and while it is longer – you can cover the Dhankar Monastery on your expedition as well.
 Full disclaimer – the road is in terrible condition – it is not tarred and might not qualify as a road, even, in some places.

 If you’re taking this route, note that just before reaching Sichiling, you get a right turn towards a road connecting to Dhankar Gompa.
 There are multiple hairpin bends on this route.
 The views from the monastery are stunning and the old Gompa will have your undivided attention.
 You may even indulge in a short trek towards Dhankar Lake.
 The overall journey of the trek will take you an hour and a half – and is worth every minute.
 If you’re too tired to carry on further, you can even choose to stay at one of the homestays in Dhankar itself!

 When you start your journey towards Lhalung, you’ll cross many small villages like Tulse Pena and reach Lhalung in about an hour.

 How to reach Lhalung Village by public transport

-In case you’re looking for ways to utilize public transport – there is a daily bus from Kaza to Lhalung.
+In case you’re looking for ways to utilize public transport to travel to Spiti Valley – there is a daily bus from Kaza to Lhalung.
 It starts from Kaza Bus stand at 5.15 pm.
 It reaches the village in about an hour to 90 minutes and stays there for the night.
 The next day, it starts from Lhalung at 7.30 AM and arrives at Kaza by 9 AM.

 Furthermore, you can also hire a taxi from Kaza to show you around the villages including Lhalung.
 Depending on your itinerary and negotiation skills, it will cost you about Rs.
 4000 – Rs.
 5000 per day.